 The body of Italy's kidnapped ex-premier Aldo Moro was found in a car outside the Communist party headquarters in Rome on Tuesday (9 May).

-The body of Italy's kidnapped ex-premier Aldo Moro was found in a car outside the Communist party headquarters in Rome on Tuesday (9 May).
+Background: The body of Italy's kidnapped ex-premier Aldo Moro was found in a car outside the Communist party headquarters in Rome on Tuesday (9 May).
 It was 54 days since Signor Moro, 61, was kidnapped and his five bodyguards slain, in Rome by Red Brigades terrorists on March the 16th.
 On Tuesday, after an anonymous tip-off by telephone, police sped to the Vis Caetani and found his body wrapped in several blankets on the rear seat of a Renault car.
 Police said he had been shot at least four times in the chest, and an eye-witness said he appeared to have been dead for several days.
 When news of Signor Moro's death spread throughout Italy, workers in many areas staged on-the-spot work stoppages to show their rejection of Red Brigades violence.
 Messages of condolence for his family, and for the Italian people, poured in from world leaders, including President Carter and Queen Elizabeth.

 SYNOPSIS: With bad news travelling fast, streets near the spot where his body was found were soon choked with people.
 Italy's most massive manhunt of modern times had reached its sad end.